graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 * ``is_stateless``: indicates that this operation is stateless.
 Custom ops are stateful by default.

 * ``is_hashable``: indicates whether this operation can be uniquely hashed reliably.
 Custom ops are not hashable by default.
+This attribute is required to be set to ``true`` when pre-compiling Poplar programs.

 * ``num_inputs``: indicates how many inputs are on the operation.